 With a better understanding of the current pain points to the process of reporting ads and research into other digital platforms, the team decided we were ready to begin Storyboarding ideas using Crazy 8s.
 Each of us came up with 8 ideas that we could potentially pursue to address these problems.

-Our final solution to combat the issues of lack of motivation to reporting ads and privacy concerns was to incorporate the ideas of collective action to our prototype.
+Our final solution to combat the issues of lack of motivation to report ads and privacy concerns was to incorporate the ideas of collective action into our prototype.

-After a certain amount of users report an ad, the ad would be taken down.
+I designed the Lo-Fi prototype and tested the prototype with interviewees.
+The idea behind the prototype was that after a certain amount of users report an ad, the ad would be taken down.
 Thus, users are encouraged to work with one another to “take down” biased ads.
-With this model, we believed that users would be more motivated than current models that are implemented to take actions against malicious ads.
+With this model, we believed that users would be more motivated than current models that are implemented to take action against malicious ads.

-After some user testing, we realized that interviewees were more motivated to report ads with the new model.
+After some user testing, the team realized that interviewees were more motivated to report ads with the new model.

-However, there were still concerns with how complicated the process of reporting the ads were—interviewees believed that the process of having to choose a reason why the ad was biased was extremely time consuming.
+However, there were still concerns with how complicated the process of reporting the ads was—interviewees believed that the process of having to choose a reason why the ad was biased was extremely time-consuming.

-Thus, in our final model, we decided to attempt to improve our prototype to be able to be navigated with as little reading an clicking as possible.
+Thus, in our final model, I helped redesign and improve the prototype to be able to be navigated with as little reading and clicking as possible.

 This project allowed me to gain a great amount of understanding to a variety of different research methods and evaluation methods that can be implemented to tackle large-scale problems, such as the use of AI with ad recommendations.